ahmedfgad/GeneticAlgorithmPython/README.md

 # GeneticAlgorithmPython: Building Genetic Algorithm in Python

-[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.
+[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building the genetic algorithm and optimizing machine learning algorithms (Keras & PyTorch).

 Check documentation of the [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython) project in the PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_ReadTheDocs.html